frictionlessdata/website-old/_case_studies/data-retriever.md

 methods with human contributions to make data easier to work with quickly.

-## Are you looking for more contributors?
-If so, how can they start?

-Definitely.
+Community contributions to our work are welcome.
 We work hard to make all of our development efforts open and inclusive (see our
 [Code of Conduct](https://github.com/weecology/retriever/blob/master/docs/code_of_conduct.rst))
 and love it when new developers, data scientists, and domain